Race 1 - rescheduled to 10 April 2022

 19. I am from x publication, who can I talk to about the decision-making process?
 (Media Enquiry)

-20. How will the shuttles run in L1?
+20. How will the shuttles run in L1 and L2?

-Based on current information, Shuttles will be able to run at full capacity.
+Based on current information, Shuttles will be able to run at full capacity, but face coverings may be required.

 21. Will the race be any different in an Alert Level 1 environment?

-A race taking place in Alert Level 1 will be the same as a regular Giant 2W Gravity Enduro, however, we will have an increase in sanitisers on site and will be encouraging everyone on site (riders, supporters, staff) to contact trace, wash hands, sneeze into elbows and stay home if they are feeling unwell.
-We strongly encourage the use of masks also.
+We aren't even sure that Alert Level 1 will continue to be an option at this time as we look ahead to the traffic light system and vaccination certification guidance rolling out.
+For now a race taking place in Alert Level 1 will be the same as a regular Giant 2W Gravity Enduro, however, we will have an increase in sanitisers on site and will be encouraging everyone on site (riders, supporters, staff) to contact trace, wash hands, sneeze into elbows and stay home if they are feeling unwell.
+We strongly encourage the use of masks/face coverings also.